JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 ```
 The prediction intervals ignore the fact that we estimated the process
 parameters, so they are less accurate and the function throws a warning.
+Note that this warning will only show once in a given `julia` session.
 The output is an object of the same [`ReconstructedStates`](@ref) type as earlier,
 and the same extractors can be applied to it:
 ```@example tree_trait